All Episodes

 His name is not Vic.

-Uh Lucky expected to make a uh full recovery.
+Lucky expected to make a full recovery.

-What did you shoot your dog for?
+What do you shoot your dog for?

-Says it because he ate my food.
+He says, because he ate my food.

-Uh Gig Harbor, Washington, a 59-year-old woman's been hospitalized after being mauled by two pit bulls who came into her house Tuesday morning.
+Gig Harbor, Washington, a 59-year-old woman's been hospitalized after being mauled by two pit bulls who came into her house Tuesday morning.

-So they're uh they're they uh they are roaming.
+So they are roaming.

-I guess, you know, they might have heard about the Mike Vick plea deal out there, folks, and now they're they're lashing out.
+I guess, you know, they might have heard about the Mike Vick plea deal out there, folks, and now they're lashing out.

-Uh they wanted a trial.
+They wanted a trial.

-Uh they wanted multiple years in prison, not just one.
+They wanted multiple years in prison, not just one.

 All right, audio soundbite time.